gobuffalo/packr/v2/README.md

 ## Building a Binary (the easy way)

-When it comes time to build, or install, your Go binary, simply use `packr build` or `packr install` just as you would `go build` or `go install`.
+When it comes time to build, or install, your Go binary, simply use `packr2 build` or `packr2 install` just as you would `go build` or `go install`.
 All flags for the `go` tool are supported and everything works the way you expect, the only difference is your static assets are now bundled in the generated binary.
 If you want more control over how this happens, looking at the following section on building binaries (the hard way).

 ## Building a Binary (the hard way)

-Before you build your Go binary, run the `packr` command first.
+Before you build your Go binary, run the `packr2` command first.
 It will look for all the boxes in your code and then generate `.go` files that pack the static files into bytes that can be bundled into the Go binary.

 ```
-$ packr
+$ packr2
 ```

 Then run your `go build command` like normal.

 *NOTE*: It is not recommended to check-in these generated `-packr.go` files.
 They can be large, and can easily become out of date if not careful.
-It is recommended that you always run `packr clean` after running the `packr` tool.
+It is recommended that you always run `packr2 clean` after running the `packr2` tool.

 #### Cleaning Up

-When you're done it is recommended that you run the `packr clean` command.
+When you're done it is recommended that you run the `packr2 clean` command.
 This will remove all of the generated files that Packr created for you.

 ```
-$ packr clean
+$ packr2 clean
 ```

 Why do you want to do this?
 Packr first looks to the information stored in these generated files, if the information isn't there it looks to disk.
 This makes it easy to work with in development.